Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Nowcast3D

-The physics-driven module (Figure \ref{fig:model}c) extrapolates the radar field by using a neural network to infer the governing physical processes from a sequence of past observations.
-In a single forward pass, a neural encoder processes the historical 3D radar states to directly output the complete spacetime fields for advection, local diffusion, and a residual source term across the entire forecast horizon.
-To address the vertical sparsity and heterogeneity inherent in volumetric radar data, one component infers the underlying motion, which is then processed through a Potential-Stream Function Decomposition to reconstruct a complete and dynamically consistent velocity field.
-Concurrently, other components infer a spatially varying, anisotropic diffusivity tensor and the source term representing the net effect of microphysical processes.
-As shown in Equation \ref{eq:final-update}, the final deterministic forecast is then generated by solving the physical system defined by these three operators, using the last observed radar state as the initial condition and the network-inferred fields as the governing parameters.
-The detailed architecture of the model is provided in Extended Data Figure \ref{fig:model_1}.
+The physics-driven module (Figure~\ref{fig:model}\textbf{c}) extrapolates the radar field using a neural network to infer the governing processes from a sequence of past observations and spatiotemporal embedding.
+In a single forward pass, an encoder processes the historical 3D radar volumes and outputs complete spatiotemporal fields of (i) an advective drift velocity, (ii) a local diffusion field, and (iii) a residual source term over the entire forecast horizon.
+Rather than explicitly reconstructing a sparse 3D velocity field, one branch of the network predicts scalar potential and vector stream-function fields, which are combined through a Helmholtz decomposition \cite{helmholtz1858integrale,cao2014application,xing2024HelmFluid} to produce a more spatially continuous drift velocity field.
+In parallel, other network components infer a spatially varying, anisotropic diffusivity tensor that governs the local spreading of echoes, and a source field representing the net effect of microphysical processes.
+As summarized in Eq.~\eref{eq:final-update}, the final deterministic forecast is obtained by numerically solving the advection–diffusion–source system defined by these three operators, using the last observed radar state as the initial condition and the network-inferred fields as the governing parameters.
+The configuration of the spatiotemporal embeddings is given in Supplementary Note~1.5.
+A detailed description of the model architecture and implementation is provided in Supplementary Note~2.1.
+The analysis of the individual physical terms, together with comparisons to variants that learn the velocity field directly, is given in Supplementary Note~5.1.

-The probabilistic refinement stage is performed by a conditional diffusion model with a dual-branch architecture (Figure \ref{fig:model}d).
-This design allows the model to separately generate the structural and intensity components of the forecast.
-The first branch is conditioned on both past radar observations and the deterministic forecast to generate the overall spatio-temporal structure of a plausible future state.
-Concurrently, the second branch is conditioned on the deterministic forecast and generates a field representing stochastic variations in precipitation intensity.
-The outputs from these two generative streams are then additively combined to produce a single, complete, and physically consistent ensemble member.
-As shown in Equation \ref{eq:ensemble_construction}, by drawing multiple independent noise samples and passing them through the conditioned generative model, we produce a multi-member ensemble forecast that provides a principled quantification of forecast uncertainty.
-The detailed network architecture of the diffusion model is provided in Extended Data Figure \ref{fig:model_2}.